-The Dietetic Internship Graduate Certificate Program includes 1,264 clock hours of supervised practice at various hospitals, clinics, and community-based organizations.
+The doctorate in nutrition and dietetics includes 1,288 hours of supervised practice at various hospitals, clinics, and community-based organizations.
 The supervised practice experiences are organized as rotations and completed in the NTRD-N 890 course during the third year of the program.
 Each student registers for 18 credits of NTRD-N 890.

-Clinical Nutrition I (4 weeks/16 days) interns practice the basics of patient nutrition assessment, interview, and education skills, charting and provide medical nutrition therapy to patients including those requiring enteral feeding.
+Clinical Nutrition I (4 weeks/16 days) Students practice the basics of patient nutrition assessment, interview, and education skills, charting, and provide medical nutrition therapy to patients including those requiring enteral feeding.

-Clinical Nutrition II (6 weeks/24 days) interns provide medical nutrition therapy to more complex patients including those requiring parenteral feeding.
+Clinical Nutrition II (6 weeks/24 days) Students provide medical nutrition therapy to more complex patients including those requiring parenteral feeding.

-Diabetes Clinic Rotation (2 weeks/8 days) interns experience diabetes both as a caregiver and as a “patient”.
-Each intern develops a personal eating plan, monitors blood glucose levels and self-treats with saline (representing insulin) during this rotation.
+Outpatient Diabetes Clinic Rotation (2 weeks/8 days) Students experience diabetes both as a caregiver and as a “patient”.
+Each intern develops a personal eating plan, monitors blood glucose levels, and self-treats with saline (representing insulin) during this rotation.

-Pediatric Rotation (2 weeks/8 days) interns will be introduced to the unique nutritional requirements of hospitalized children in a tertiary care setting.
+Pediatric Rotation (2 weeks/8 days) Students will be introduced to the unique nutritional requirements of hospitalized children in a tertiary care setting.